Eleanor of Viseu: Queen dowager

 After her brother Manuel I succeeded to the throne in 1495, Eleanor moved to the palace of Xabregas, where she hosted the royal court and continued to be socially active.
 For a short period between 1500 and 1502, Eleanor's brother Manuel found himself childless, and Eleanor herself became the heir to the throne.
 As she had no children, she declined to make the oath as an heir in favour of her sister Isabel.

 Eleanor was extremely wealthy and used much of her money for charity.
-In 1498, she spearheaded the creation of the Santa Casa da Misericórdia as confraternities with humanitarian purposes, especially the care of the poor, the sick, and abandoned children.
+In 1498, she spearheaded the creation of the Santa Casa da Misericórdia as confraternities with humanitarian purposes, especially the care of the poor and the sick.
 The original foundations survive today, and more have since been founded in other towns and cities of Portugal and in the Portuguese colonies.

 Eleanor is also credited with having introduced the printing press to Portugal, when she commissioned a translation of Vita Christi into Portuguese.
 When the first of its four volumes were published in 1502, it became the first book to be printed in Alcalá de Henares.

 Eleanor supported the foundation of the Hospital Real de Todos-os-Santos (All Saints' Royal Hospital) in Lisbon, considered the best in contemporary Europe.
 She also founded the convent Madre de Deus (1509), considered a great architectural work, where she spent many of her later years, dressed almost as a nun.